Skip to content

 Git

 Git is used for distributed version control.
-When a project is initially created, it is initalized as a local Git repository enabling easy version control from the start.
+When a new project is created, it is initialized as a local Git repository so you have version control from the start.

 Setup with ArcGIS Pro

-If you have ArcGIS Pro installed, Miniconda is included and bundled with ArcGIS Pro.
-You can use Conda by opening a command prompt through Start > ArcGIS > Python Command Prompt.
-This will ensure you have all the Conda commands available.
+If you have ArcGIS Pro installed, Miniconda is bundled with it.
+Open a Conda-ready command prompt through Start > ArcGIS > Python Command Prompt to make sure all the Conda commands are available.

-Cookiecutter is not included with the default Conda environment shipped with ArcGIS Pro.
-If you want to get started with the Cookiecutter-Spatial-Data-Science template, you can start by creating a Conda environment named ck in the Python Command Prompt.
+Cookiecutter is not included in the default Conda environment shipped with ArcGIS Pro.
+To get started with the Cookiecutter-Spatial-Data-Science template, create a Conda environment named ck from the Python Command Prompt.

 conda create -n ck --clone arcgispro-py3